 One of the big advantages of staying at The Sawyer is Punch Bowl Social is in the hotel.
-And I was pleasantly surprised at how many awesome gluten-free menu options they have, including fried chicken.
+And I was pleasantly surprised at how many awesome gluten-free menu options they have, including fried chicken (NOTE: this location stopped making gluten-free fried chicken right before the pandemic closure).
 Do you know how difficult it usually is to find great gluten-free fried chicken!?!?
 And there it was, just casually available.
 In our hotel’s restaurant.
 Adjacent to skeeball and video games!

 Since we had reservations for Grange in a few hours, we opted for a snack of the fully loaded nachos with carnitas, and a couple glasses of the house specialty punch cocktails.
 It’s lively any time of day, but can get pretty crowded on weekend evenings.
 We’ll definitely be hitting it up any time we visit so we can report back on the fried chicken.

 Fat City Bar & Cafe (Now Closed)